documentation

 Grace (seconds)15Time between graceful and forced shutdown

-Max turns per run300Claude Code’s agentic turn limit
+Max turns per run300The CLI tool’s agentic turn limit

 Environment variables{}Extra env vars injected into the CLI process